rapid7/insightconnect-plugins/splunk/help.md

 |ssl_verify|boolean|None|True|Verify server's SSL/TLS certificate|None|
 |use_ssl|boolean|None|True|Whether or not to use SSL|None|

-To configure your Splunk instance to allow remote login by adding the following line to the general stanza in `$SPLUNK_HOME/etc/system/local/server.conf`:
+To configure your Splunk instance to allow remote login add the following line to the general stanza in `$SPLUNK_HOME/etc/system/local/server.conf`:

 ```